Patient Information

 Basically nothing chewy, sticky, or hard.

-The appliance or bands you are wearing are not indestructible.
+The appliances and brackets that you are wearing are not indestructible.
 The list of *foods to avoid* include: Fritos, Doritos, or any hard chips, gum, taffy, hard rolls, hard pretzels, any sticky, chewy, and hard food.
-No chewing on ice, licorice, hard toast, biting into apples and raw carrots (sliced are okay), peanut brittle, candied apples, biting into hard ice cream pops, popsicles, etc, carmels, and chewy candy.
+No chewing on ice, licorice, hard toast, biting into apples and raw carrots (sliced are okay), peanut brittle, candied apples, biting into hard ice cream pops, popsicles, etc, caramels, and chewy candy.
 Also, please do not chew on pens, pencils, or other hard objects.

 Is Dr. Cordray trying to take all the fun out of my life?

 Only for a little while ;) Dr. Cordray understands that it difficult to avoid many of these foods.
-However, the better that your orthodontic appliance functions, the sooner you should be able to have it removed.
-Then, you will have a beautiful smile and you can go back to enjoying all the foods that you love.
+However, the better that your orthodontic appliances function, the sooner you should be able to have them removed.
+Then, with your beautiful smile you can go back to enjoying all the foods that you love.

 Soreness